AwalaApp/network-website/contributions/index.md

 1. Spread the word about Awala, especially amongst diaspora communities.
 1. If you're an Android developer, consider [building or prototyping an Awala-compatible app]({% link service-providers/index.md %}).
 1. If you're a UX designer and have experience with Offline First / Delay-Tolerant Networking, please give us feedback on our [UX guidelines for service providers]({% link service-providers/ux.md %}).
+1. Test the [Awala](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway), [Awala Ping](https://play.google.com/store/apps/details?id=tech.relaycorp.ping) and [Awala Courier](https://play.google.com/store/apps/details?id=tech.relaycorp.courier) apps on Android, and give us feedback on [the forum](https://community.awala.network/).

 ## Upcoming priority areas

 Please bear with us whilst we pave the way for people to contribute to the items below:

-- Test the [Awala](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway) and [courier](https://play.google.com/store/apps/details?id=tech.relaycorp.courier) apps on Android, and give us feedback on [the forum](https://community.awala.network/).
-We're particularly keen to hear whether anything breaks on older phones.
-This is blocked by the release of the [Awala Ping for Android](https://github.com/relaycorp/relaynet-ping-android/) (due by early April 2021).
 - Build or prototype Windows/Linux apps once we release the Awala app for desktop.
 - Translate the Android and desktop apps to your native language(s).
 This is currently blocked by two things:
   - We want to wait until the text has been finalised.